Aims and scope

 - astrobiology and exobiology.

-Biogeosciences has an innovative two-stage publication process which involves a scientific discussion forum and exploits the full potential of the Internet to do the following:
+Biogeosciences has an innovative two-stage publication process which involves a scientific discussion of preprints and exploits the full potential of the Internet to do the following:

 - foster scientific discussion;